-Cheltenham has rather impressively become a bit of a foodie hub in recent years.
+Cheltenham has become a foodie hub in recent years, and it continues to grow.
 Various restaurants and gastropubs have been popping up all over the Gloucestershire town, making it pretty difficult to choose where to go for lunch or dinner.
+While living in Cheltenham, it’s fair to say I’ve worked my way around the vast majority of restaurants and have a good idea of which are the best to visit.
 Whether you’re in the mood for hearty English food, something a little more exotic, or more of a health-conscious, vegan meal, Cheltenham has it all.
 If you’re heading to Cheltenham Races, this list may be particularly helpful, but be sure to book ahead.
 Read on for my take on the best restaurants in Cheltenham.

 The Nook on Five, The Quadrangle

 Making its debut into Cheltenham as the town’s first rooftop restaurant, The Nook on Five boasts beautiful views over the spa town.
+It’s certainly my favourite restaurant in the town for views!
 Offering some fancy fare, it’s the perfect spot for an upmarket date night or a special occasion.
 Menus at The Nook change seasonally, and each dish is crafted using the best local ingredients for the freshest of meals.
-The scallops, beef shin and treacle pie with pomme puree and parmesan crumble make The Nook a stronger contender for one of the best restaurants in Cheltenham.
+The scallops, beef shin and treacle pie with pomme puree and parmesan crumble that I had when I visited truly made The Nook a stronger contender for one of the best restaurants in Cheltenham.

 The Coconut Tree, St. Paul’s Road

 The Coconut Tree brings the delicious flavours of exotic Sri Lanka to Cheltenham.
+It’s one of my favourite places to visit on a Friday night with friends when we fancy some nice cocktails with dinner.
+Make sure you pick a Sriki-Tiki cocktail for a theatrical experience!
 With an enviable menu, there’s a choice of aromatic and flavourful meat and fish, as well as tons of tasty vegetarian and vegan dishes.
 You can pick between tapas style dishes to try a little bit of everything, or larger plates.
-The cocktails are equally as delicious.
 Even acclaimed food critic, Jay Rayner, gave The Coconut Tree his seal of approval – it’s for sure one of the best restaurants in Cheltenham.
+I recommend going with a group and ordering a little bit of everything.
+Just don’t forget the Cheesy Colombo – so so good!

 Looking for somewhere to grab a drink before your meal?
 Here’s my guide to the best bars in Cheltenham.